What to do if you are injured while working or suffer a work-related illness.

 Mileage Reimbursement form

-If you wish to be reimbursed for mileage to medical appointments or prescription pick-ups, you must complete and submit this form to the Office of Human Resources.
+If you wish to be reimbursed for mileage to medical appointments or prescription pick-ups, you must complete and submit this form to the Human Resources.

 Updated 10/26/17 CB